zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 # Push notifications

 Push notifications are great for keeping users engaged with your application.
-Here, we'll use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to display push notifications when someone comments on your post or comments on a post that you've also commented on.
+Here, you'll use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to display push notifications when someone comments on your post or comments on a post that you've also commented on.

 ## Configure Firebase